-Since the programs who were issued findings of noncompliance in FFY 2016 based on IDEA Part C Office monitoring were not on the cycle for comprehensive monitoring in FFY 2016, the IDEA Part C Office conducted a verification visit to each of the programs.
+Since the programs who were issued findings of noncompliance in FFY 2016 based on IDEA Part C Office monitoring were not on the cycle for comprehensive monitoring in FFY 2016, verification visit to each of the programs.
 A selection of children enrolled in each program was pulled from the TRAC data system.
-The records of these children were reviewed to verify timeliness of all new services added to IFSPs.
+The records of these children were reviewed to verify ti IFSPs.
 Based on the new data collected, it was verified that only one (1) program was verified as having timely correction.
-The program with ongoing noncompliance received focused monitoring in January 2018.
-Correction of systemic noncompliance and individual cases of noncompliance corrections could not be verified during this focused monitoring visit.
-Several months later the program's contract was terminated.
-Subsequent to this program's colsure, the Part C Office identified that all children with identified noncompliance in this indicator had exited early intervention services, therefore, no further verification is required, consistent with OSEP memo 09-02.
+The program with ongoing noncompliance received focused m systemic noncompliance and individual cases of noncompliance corrections could not be verified during this focused monitoring visit.
+Several months later the program's contract was ten closure, the Part C Office identified that all children with identified noncompliance in this indicator had exited early intervention services, therefore, no further verification is required, cons

-• Timely correction of noncompliance of system issues and noncompliance of each individual case was verified for one (1) program through an on-site visit in June 2017.

-• Timely correction of system issues could not be verified for one (1) program as the result of the termination of the program's contract and the verification that each individual case of noncompliance did not require further action as each child had exited early intervention services by the time of verification.
+- Timely correction of noncompliance of system issues and noncompliance of each individual case was verified for one (1) program through an on-site visit in June 2017. - Timely correction of system issues could not be verified for one (1) program as the result of the termination of the program's contract and the verification that each individual case of non action as each child had exited early intervention services by the time of verification.